- Search The Registry

 *James Lu Valle was born on this date in 1912.
 He was a Black Chemist.

 Dr. Lu Valle taught at Fisk University as a chemistry instructor from 1940 to 1941.
 From 1941-1942, Lu Valle began working for Kodak Research Laboratory.
-During World War II, he worked with the Office of Scientific Research and Development (OSRD) at the University of Chicago and California Institute of Technology, 1942-1943.
+During World War II, he worked with the Office of Scientific Research and Development (OSRD) at the University of Chicago and California Institute of Technology from 1942-1943.
 Returning to Kodak, Dr. Lu Valle became Senior Chemist for the Eastman Kodak Research Laboratory.
 From 1945-53, he worked as a Research Associate.
-From 1953 to 1959 he served as Project Director for Technical Operations, Inc.
+From 1953 to 1959, he served as Project Director for Technical Operations, Inc.

-Dr. James Lu Valle died January 30, 1993, of a heart attack while vacationing in New Zealand.
+Dr. James Lu Valle died on January 30, 1993, of a heart attack while vacationing in New Zealand.